Custom Website (Advanced): Build a Website

 - It comes with a secure SSL certificate: All Web traffic will be SSL/TLS-encrypted, and clients can verify that you are the owner of the website.

 - Your site can be accessed via your firm’s TaxDome URL or your own.
 To use your own website address, you’ll need a custom domain.
-If you already have one, set it up so that it points to your website on TaxDome, and you can then use your client portal as a subdomain (portal.domain.com).
+If you already have one, set it up so that it points to your website on TaxDome, then use your client portal as a subdomain (portal.domain.com).

 - Having trouble setting up your landing page and/or custom domain?
 If you have a paid subscription to TaxDome, we can build your website for you—or move your existing one to TaxDome while retaining the original design or making any requested changes.
 For more info, go here.